MITx: 6.00.1x Introduction to Computer Science and Programming Using Python

 .py

-file containing a collection of Python definitions (functions, classes, etc.) and statements (declared objects, variables, etc.)
+file containing a collection of Python definitions (functions, classes, etc.) and statements (declared objects, variables, etc.)import <module_name>

 reads an execute all statements of that module file and creates a namespace for that module so you can access the variables and objects of the module using <module_name>.<object_name>